Valence Industries: Project overview

-The Uley graphite project is located near the major regional town of Port Lincoln, in the Lower Eyre Peninsula in South Australia.
+The Uley 2 Project is located near the major regional town of Port Lincoln, in the Lower Eyre Peninsula in South Australia.

 The project contains near surface, disseminated, high-grade flake graphite.
 The project comprises two Mining Licences and two associated Retention Licences, plus an extensive Exploration Licence which provides the opportunity for project expansion in the future.

-Valence owns the land on which its current operations are conducted, including extensive existing infrastructure.
+Quantum Graphite owns the land on which its current operations are conducted, including extensive existing infrastructure.
 It also owns the land where proposed expanded operations would be carried out.